kdleonard93/Black-Nerds-Journey-Blog/cljye9n7o000909l0g0yrgmem.md

 * **smtplib**: This is the built-in Python library for sending emails using the Simple Mail Transfer Protocol (SMTP).

 * **ssl**: Another built-in Python library.
-I'll use it to create a secure connection with your mail server.
+I'll use it to create a secure connection with my mail server.

 * **getpass**: This built-in library is used for secure password handling.

-* **schedule**: This is an external library that you can use to schedule emails to be sent at specific times.
+* **schedule**: This is an external library that I can use to schedule emails to be sent at specific times.

-* **pandas**: I will use this library to create and manage a DataFrame that will serve as your email log.
+* **pandas**: I will use this library to create and manage a DataFrame that will serve as an email log.

 **Optional Libraries**: